sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 alternative hypothesis: stationary
 ```

 A p-value of 0.01 indicates that our differenced time series is stationary.
-Oncemore, we'll look at ACF and PACF plots of our differenced series.
+Once more, we'll look at ACF and PACF plots of our differenced series.

 ```r
 # Plot ACF and PACF of the differenced series